Shapur I: Army

 Under Shapur, the Iranian military experienced a resurgence after a rather long decline in the 2nd and 3rd centuries, which gave the Romans the opportunity to undertake expeditions into the Near East and Mesopotamia during the end of the Parthian Empire.
 Yet, the military was essentially the same as that of the Parthians; the same Parthians nobles who served the Arsacid royal family, now served the Sasanians, forming the majority of the Sasanian army.
-However, the Sasanians seem to have employed more cataphracts who were equipped with lighter chain-mail armour resembling that of the Romans.
+However, the Sasanians seem to have employed more cataphracts who were equipped with lighter chain-mail armor resembling that of the Romans.

-Although Iranian society was greatly militarised and its elite designated themselves as a "warrior nobility" (arteshtaran), it still had a significantly smaller population, was more impoverished, and was a less centralised state compared to the Roman Empire.
+Although Iranian society was greatly militarized and its elite designated themselves as a "warrior nobility" (arteshtaran), it still had a significantly smaller population, was more impoverished, and was a less centralized state compared to the Roman Empire.
 As a result, the Sasanian shahs had access to fewer full-time fighters, and depended on recruits from the nobility instead.
 Some exceptions were the royal cavalry bodyguard, garrison soldiers, and units recruited from places outside Iran.
-The bulk of the nobility included the powerful Parthian noble families (known as the wuzurgan) that were centred on the Iranian plateau.
+The bulk of the nobility included the powerful Parthian noble families (known as the wuzurgan) that were centered on the Iranian plateau.
 They served as the backbone of the Sasanian feudal army and were largely autonomous.
 The Parthian nobility worked for the Sasanian shah for personal benefit, personal oath, and, conceivably, a common awareness of the "Aryan" (Iranian) kinship they shared with their Persian overlords.

 Use of war elephants is also attested under Shapur, who made use of them to demolish the city of Hatra.
 He may also have used them against Valerian, as attested in the Shahnameh (The Book of Kings).

 Monuments

 Shapur I left other reliefs and rock inscriptions.
 A relief at Naqsh-e Rajab near Estakhr is accompanied by a Greek translation.
 Here Shapur I calls himself "the Mazdayasnan (worshipper of Ahuramazda), the divine Shapur, King of Kings of the Iranians, and non-Iranians, of divine descent, son of the Mazdayasnan, the divine Ardashir, King of Kings of the Aryans, grandson of the divine king Papak".
 Another long inscription at Estakhr mentions the King's exploits in archery in the presence of his nobles.

 From his titles we learn that Shapur I claimed sovereignty over the whole earth, although in reality his domain extended little farther than that of Ardashir I.

-Shapur I built the great town Gundishapur near the old Achaemenid capital Susa, and increased the fertility of the district with a dam and irrigation system–built by Roman prisoners–that redirected part of the Karun River.
+Shapur I built the great town Gundishapur near the old Achaemenid capital Susa, and increased the fertility of the district with a dam and irrigation system—built by Roman prisoners—that redirected part of the Karun River.
 The barrier is still called Band-e Kaisar, "the mole of the Caesar".
-He is also responsible for building the city of Bishapur, with the labours of Roman soldiers captured after the defeat of Valerian in 260.
+He is also responsible for building the city of Bishapur, with the labors of Roman soldiers captured after the defeat of Valerian in 260.
 Shapur also built a town named Pushang in Khorasan.